The information in this document is based on the New Zealand Cloud Computing Code of Practice (v1.01 section 5 only). View the NZ CloudCode website.

 The disclosure statements that follow have been self assessed.

-- Your data and information may traverse or be stored on our upstream provider’s networks or systems.
-In these instances that provider considers the data and information that you use or transmit via our service as owned by Arlo.
+Your data and information may traverse or be stored on our upstream provider’s networks or systems.
+In these instances that provider considers the data and information that you use or transmit via our service as owned by the client.

-- Datacentre facility security operated by Amazon Web Services (AWS)
+- We host our service at a datacenter operated by Amazon Web Services (AWS)

 - Physical